Thiruvambadi Sri Krishna Temple

 Thiruvambadi Sri Krishna Temple is a Hindu temple in the city of Thrissur in Kerala, India.
 The main deities of this temple are Krishna in the form of a child, and Bhadrakali, both having equal importance.
-There are sub-shrines for Ganesha, Sastha and Brahmarakshas, and there is a sub-temple for Ganesha behind the temple.
-The temple is one of the two rival groups participating in the Thrissur Pooram.
+There are sub-shrines for Ganesha, Sastha and Brahmarakshasa, and there is a sub-temple for Ganesha behind the temple.
+The temple is one of the two groups participating in the Thrissur Pooram, an annual Hindu temple festival.